Connect your business at light speed using City of Palm Coast FiberNET network

-The FiberNET fiber optic network covers 50 miles of major roadways in Palm Coast and already connects city facilities, the Florida Hospital Flagler complex, Flagler Schools, the Flagler County Humane Society and more than two dozen businesses.
+The FiberNET fiber optic network covers 50 miles of major roadways in Palm Coast and already connects city facilities, Flagler Schools, and more than two dozen businesses.
 Fiber is currently available along Palm Coast Parkway, Belle Terre Parkway, in Town Center and along the U.S. 1 corridor.

 "Fiber is fast and reliable and offers businesses advanced broadband telecommunications services," said Beau Falgout, City of Palm Coast senior economic development planner.
 "The city is excited to offer this new option as part of its 'Find Your Prosperity' economic development and business recruitment efforts."

-The City of Palm Coast is partnering with two Internet Service Providers (ISPs), Palm Coast/Flagler Internet and Lux Communications, to make the network accessible to businesses.
-A variety of packages is available, depending on the business' needs.
-The city offers standard pricing to the ISPs and helps them get businesses connected to the FiberNET network.
+The City of Palm Coast is currently partnering with two Internet Service Providers (ISP), Palm Coast/Flagler Internet and DataCom, to make the network accessible to businesses.
+A variety of packages are available, depending on the business' needs.
+The city offers standard pricing to the ISP and helps it get businesses connected to the FiberNET network.

 The city established FiberNET in 2007-08, and the network has grown each year.
 Because the system utilizes a dedicated fiber optic cable, the broadband speed for Internet, telephone and other services stays at a constant fast speed – not lagging during peak usage times.

 As FiberNET continues to expand, the city hopes to add municipal wi-fi spots at parks and other public facilities and to use the network for traffic and emergency management.